 Raw T700 grips well for topspin and underspin; prep and cleanliness impact results more than marketing copy.

 Fresh faces grab.
-Wipe the surface between games and you’ll keep RPMs lively.
-For kick serves and shaped thirds, both models produce trustworthy arc when you commit to brushing contact.
-Don’t fall for the surface myth: once the grit wears, it’s the Raw T700 fiber itself generating spin, which both V-Sols share.
+Wipe the surface between games and you can help keep spin lively.
+For kick serves and shaped thirds, both models can produce a trustworthy arc when you commit to brushing contact.
+Surface matters less than most people think: once the grit wears, it’s the Raw T700 fiber itself generating spin, which both V-Sols share.

 Stability, swing-weight, and forgiveness